Assessing Risk to Help in Selecting Screening Tools

 All employees and volunteers are aware of their legal and organizational obligations to immediately report suspected abuse.
 Staff and volunteers must understand their reporting responsibilities under Massachusetts law and the organization’s reporting structure when any concerns or suspicions of child sexual abuse occur.
 Staff and volunteers understand their legal and organizational responsibilities.

 All employees and volunteers are trained to recognize the signs and symptoms of abuse.
-All staff and volunteers at the YSO should be competent on recognizing the signs and symptoms of child sexual abuse.
+All staff and volunteers at the YSO should be competent on recognizing the signs and symptoms of child abuse.
 They should be able to detect and identify the signs and symptoms and know how to report concerns, suspicions, allegations or disclosures immediately.

 All employees and volunteers know how and to whom to report concerns, suspicions, allegations, and disclosures of abuse.
 All staff and volunteers at your organization should understand each step of the reporting process.
 The procedure of reporting should be clearly outlined in your policies and procedures.